 - ExpertMagnet.com – Free service to find professional service providers.

 Other Cool Online Tools

-- Blinkplan – Creating flatplans for magazines (courtesy Kevin Lund).
+- Blinkplan – Creating flatplans for magazines (Courtesy of Kevin Lund).

-- Jing- To create screenshots for clients when something needs to be explained (courtesy Tom Deeter).
+- Jing– To create screenshots for clients when something needs to be explained (Courtesy of Tom Deeter).

-- Gimp – Quickly edit images from Flickr (courtesy Tom Deeter)
+- Gimp – Quickly edit images from Flickr (Courtesy of Tom Deeter)

-- VisualCV – Online social media resume (courtesy Michelle Corsano).
+- VisualCV – Online social media resume (Courtesy of Michelle Corsano).